Learn how to use Engagement Cloud for Salesforce.

 For example, if this was a greeting data label where the First Name would usually be entered, you might default the value to 'Customer'.
 If some of your records do not have first names held.
 'Customer' will then be automatically entered rather than leaving a blank field.

 - By default, all new labels are always created as Private in Salesforce.
-You can change this to Public if you want using Marketing Automation Application.
+You can change this to Public if you want using Engagement Cloud Application.

 - Select Save.
 The Email Data Labels screen displays and the new label appears in the table